Topl/BramblSc-docs/docs/Modules/Query/brambl_query.md

       contents of their data fields as index keys.
     * indexFilter — An optional regular expression to filter which transactions are included in the created index.
 If this is specified then only transactions whose data matches the regular expression are included in the index.
-      If no indexFilter is specified, then all transactions are included in the index.
+      If no indexFilter is specified, then all transactions are included in the index if the indexFieldSpec value allows it.
 * `populate` If this is true then existing transactions in the database are scanned to populate the index; otherwise the index is left empty until a new transaction that passes the filter gets into the index.
 * `timeoutMillis`  The maximum number of milliseconds to wait.
 The default value is 1000 (1 second).